Wholesale & Cooperation: 📧 sales@ultrassist.com

 🔍 Explore more:

-The Ultrassist Wound Care Trainers Collection includes a full range of bleeding, fracture, gunshot, and abrasion wound models—designed for use in first aid courses, Stop the Bleed training, military simulations, and more.
+The Ultrassist Wound Packing Trainers includes a full range of bleeding, fracture, gunshot, and abrasion wound models—designed for use in first aid courses, Stop the Bleed training, military simulations, and more.

 The more you understand about wounds, the better prepared you'll be to respond quickly and correctly.
 From a scraped knee to a life-threatening gunshot, knowing the right steps - and training with the right tools - can save lives and reduce suffering.